 When I think of savings, I’m thinking of your emergency fund first and foremost.
 My goal is to help you build a pool of money, in the bank, that you can access when your car needs repairs or your washing machine decides to stop working.
 It’s the level of comfort and cash you might need in the short-term to solve a problem at hand.
 In my world, this is a low-risk, low-reward safety net.
 This is NOT investing.
 This is peace of mind.

-Investing, on the other hand, is another form of saving, but for the long-term.
+Investing, on the other hand, is another form of savings, but for the long-term.
 And by long-term, I mean years from now or even into retirement.
 Since these dollars are not earmarked for emergencies today, you are willing to take on a higher level of risk to achieve higher levels of return over the long-haul.
-Your IRA and 401(K) accounts are great examples.
+Your IRA and 401(K) accounts are great examples of investing.